cioportfolio/python/docs/index.md

 - Look carefully at how the lines are indented (shifted to the right).
 The branch is 'nested' inside the loop so all of its lines have an extra indent (extra right shift).
 - The 'clear_LEDs' function has a loop inside it.
 We could put the loop here directly but using the function is easier to understand and doesn't have extra indents.

 You can combine or 'nest' functions, branches and loops as much as you like but take care.
 It is easy to make mistakes with lots of indents.
-Splitting things up into helper functions is makes the code much easier to manage.
+Splitting things up into helper functions makes the code much easier to manage.

 ### Practice combining functions, branches and loops

+Look at loop forever example above.
+Notice the last `print` command:

+- When will that message appear and how many times?
+- If you indent (shift right) that line once how will this change the program?
+- Make a trial program in your editor and see if you are correct.
+You can just replace the clear_LEDs function with a printed message for this trial.
+- What about indenting the print one more time?
+- Try it and see if you are right.
+- Can you explain what is going on?

 Go back to quiz game you started in the [section about branches](#practice-with-branches).
 Change your programme by mixing in functions and loops and some new branches.
-Add these features and make sure they work before trying the next one.
+Add these features and make sure each one works before trying the next one.
 Remember to use small helper functions to keep your blocks of code small and easy to understand:

 - Put the questions and answers into lists and turn the quiz into a loop.
 There are several ways to do this but here is a hint